What are the advantages and disadvantages of selling my house privately?

 - a property valuer’s report: this is a report from a registered valuer.
-It’s a reliable way of getting an indication of the market value of your property.
-The report should include information on
+It’s a good way of getting an indication of the market value of your property.
+The report should include information on:

 - the general appearance, age, size and condition of the house, both interior and exterior;